-This tripod buying guide will help you to choose the best tripod – or tripods - for you, and help you discover how tripods help you explore the multiple styles of photography and expand your creative and technical possibilities.
+This guide will help you to choose the best tripod – or tripods - for you, as you discover what you’ll need if you want to explore the multiple paths of photography.

 As you can see, tripods are creativity tools that allow you easier control over light, not just support for dim light environments.
 Without a tripod, many of the photographs from the past would simply not exist.
 Many of the photographs we praise from masters, such as Ansel Adams, would not have been possible without a tripod.